john-lynch/BpfLayout/README.md

 # BpfLayout
-A Blazor component library attempting to replicate WPF layout panels like Grid, StackPanel, and ScrollViewer in Blazor.
+A Blazor component library attempting to replicate WPF layout panels like Grid, StackPanel, ScrollViewer, and GridSplitter in Blazor.

 ## Why?

-As a programmer moving familiar with how layout works in WPF, moving to Blazor with its HTML/CSS-based layout was incredibly frustrating.
-Elements were constantly resizing themselves when I didn't expect them to, things would scroll as I expected, etc. I wanted something that could give me the control I had with WPF in Blazor.
+As a programmer familiar with how layout works in WPF, moving to Blazor with its HTML/CSS-based layout was incredibly frustrating.
+Elements were constantly resizing themselves when I didn't expect them to, things wouldn't scroll as I expected, etc. I wanted something that could give me the control I had with WPF in Blazor.

 ## Goals
 * Replicate as closely as possible the layout elements in WPF so that their use in Blazor would be intuitive.